sarnab123/android-interview-questions/README.md

         | Insert    | Θ(1)    | O(1)       |
         | Delete    | Θ(1)    | O(1)       |

+  The most common usages of a Queue data structure is LRU cache - where the oldest used data is purged first when space is a constraint.

 * PriorityQueue

+Every node has weight and value , weight determines the priority of insertion into the queue -
+1) Think of binary tree where a heap would mean that the priority of parent has to be less than those of its children.
+2) Always left filled.

+Example - Scheduler where jobs (whose execution time is less) would need to be be prioritized over other jobs.

 * Dynamic Programming
 * String Manipulation
 * Binary Tree [Wikipedia](https://en.wikipedia.org/wiki/Binary_tree?oldformat=true)